rigetti/pyquil/docs/source/qvm.rst

 Typically, you will want a :py:class:`~pyquil.api.QuantumComputer` which either:

   - pertains to a real, available QPU device
-  - is a QVM but mimics the topology of a QPU, with or without noise
+  - is a QVM but mimics the topology of a QPU
   - is some a generic QVM

 All of this can be accomplished with :py:func:`~pyquil.api.get_qc`.